 Temperature & Humidity

-To get a reading for humidity and temperature reading, a thermo/hygrometer with a built-in memory will help.
+I was overwhelmed when I heard about controlling humidity and temperature, but you’d be surprised how simple it can be to get an idea of where your grow room’s environment’s at.
+In fact, to get a reading for humidity and temperature reading, all you need is a thermo/hygrometer with a built-in memory will help.
 It will read the maximum and minimum temperature in a 24 hour period.

 Smell & Sounds

-You can reduce the sound of these fans by doing the following:
+You can reduce the sound of these fans by doing one of the following:

-- Installing a fan muffler to reduce sound, similar material from professional sound studios are used in fan mufflers.
+- Installing a fan muffler to reduce sound.
+Adding material from professional sound studios into your fan muffles the sound coming from them

 Controllers (scheduling, timers)